-Liquid Intelligent Technologies revitalises access to cloud and cyber security services in support of improved national digital resilience
+Liquid Intelligent Technologies Revitalises Access To Cloud And Cyber Security Services In Support Of Improved National Digital Resilience

-(MENAFN- News.Africa-Wire) GABORONE, Botswana, May 13, 2026/ -- Liquid Intelligent Technologies (), a business of Cassava Technologies, a global technology leader, brings cloud and cyber security solutions and services to businesses and enterprises of all sizes in Botswana.
+Liquid Intelligent Technologies ( ), a business of Cassava Technologies, a global technology leader, brings cloud and cyber security solutions and services to businesses and enterprises of all sizes in Botswana.
 The announcement comes as Liquid celebrates a decade of operations in the country.

 These services will be available to existing and potential customers in Botswana, and at the centre of the new offering is Secure360, the company's integrated security framework that enables organisations to move beyond reactive breach response towards proactive intelligence, protection and assurance.
 The solution combines local delivery with continental-scale infrastructure and global technology partnerships to provide organisations with enterprise-grade digital security and cloud capabilities aligned with national digital priorities.